deepgram/deepgram-js-sdk/README.md

 > This is a pre-release SDK and is very likely to have breaking changes.
 Feel free to provide
 > feedback via GitHub issues and suggest new features.

-Node.js official SDK for [Deepgram](https://www.deepgram.com/)'s automated
+Official Node.js SDK for [Deepgram](https://www.deepgram.com/)'s automated
 speech recognition APIs.

 To access the API you will need a Deepgram account.
 Sign up for free at